learn-co-students/html5-semantic-containers-code-along-cb-000/README.md

 ## Introduction

-Building upon previous code alongs, in this exercise you will add HTML5 Semantic Elements by coding along with the video provided, reviewing the concepts you were introduced to in the previous lessons.
+Building upon previous code alongs, in this exercise you will add HTML5 'Semantic Elements' by coding along with the video provided, reviewing the concepts you were introduced to in the previous lessons.
 All the files you need to follow along are provided, but if you would like to continue working from your personal `exception-realty` repository: